-When the fertilized egg attaches to the interior lining of the uterus to begin the growth process, something known as implantation bleeding begins.
-This movement of the egg can result in light bleeding, which is completely normal and does not require any kind of medical attention.
+When the 6-12 days-old fertilized egg attaches to the interior lining of the uterus, something known as implantation bleeding may occur.
+This movement of the egg can result in light bleeding or spotting, which is completely normal and should not require any kind of medical attention.
+Generally, around a third of pregnant women will experience implantation bleeding.
+While similar in timing to a woman’s menstrual period, the two are different.

 - Mood swings